What is the Cost of Goods Sold in QuickBooks

-- Accounts related with the Inventory Assets are shown by Balance Sheet, which are related with the, products or services items that are inventory enabled.
+- Accounts related to the Inventory Assets are shown by the Balance Sheet, which is related to the products or services items that are inventory enabled.
 This will be found grouped under Current Assets.

-- Cost of the current and unsold inventory is shown by asset balances.
+- The cost of the current and unsold inventory is shown by asset balances.

-- Customise the Balance Sheet if you are operating your business on cash basis.
-Also you have to get the accounting methods changed so that you can see the balances.
+- Customize the Balance Sheet if you are operating your business on a cash basis.
+Also, you have to get the accounting methods changed so that you can see the balances.

 How Cost of Goods Sold Impacts The Profit and Loss

-The profit and loss report shows the COGS and the Product Income accounts, which are related with the product and service items that are inventory enabled.
+The profit and loss report shows the COGS and the Product Income accounts, which are related to the product and service items that are inventory-enabled.

-In report’s separate section, COGS accounts are displayed between the section of expenses and income.
-Difference between the total COGS amount and total income amount is exhibited on the line of Gross Profit.
+In the report's separate section, COGS accounts are displayed between the section on expenses and income.
+The difference between the total COGS amount and the total income amount is exhibited on the line of Gross Profit.

-COGS is the account reflecting the cost of goods and material held in the inventory and sold after that.
+COGS is the account reflecting the cost of goods and materials held in the inventory and sold after that.
 When the item is sold from the inventory, the Cost of Goods Sold gets increased by the paid amount for the particulate item as to when it was purchased.
-The income that comes from sale and the amount that get extra in the Cost of Goods Sold is considered to be the gross profit gained.
+The income that comes from sales and the amount that gets extra in the Cost of Goods Sold is considered to be the gross profit gained.

-You can have a conversation with QuickBooks Support team 24*7 in case of any query.
+You can have a conversation with the QuickBooks Support team 24*7 in case of any query.
 QuickBooks customer support team is readily available to guide and help you.
-You can dial in to our Chat now to directly get in touch with QuickBooks tech support team for any kind of QuickBooks product or application help.
+You can dial into our Chat now to directly get in touch with the QuickBooks tech support team for any kind of QuickBooks product or application help.